raunelgarcia/front-end-framework/README.md

 - AppActivity:
   - Description: represents the app activity of the app being tested for mobile testing.
 - AppPackage:
-  - Description: Respresent the app package of the app being tested for mobile testing.
+  - Description: Represents the app package of the app being tested for mobile testing.
 - Udid:
   - Description: Represent the unique device identifier (UDID) of the device being tested for mobile testing.